ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ether/index.md

 **Ether (ETH)** is the cryptocurrency used to pay for computing resources on the Ethereum blockchain.

 Ethereum allows developers to create [**decentralized applications (dapps)**](/developers/docs/dapps), which all share a pool of computing power.
-This shared pool is finite, so Ethereum needs to determine who gets access to the computing power.
-Otherwise, a dapp could accidentally or maliciously consume the entire network.
+This shared pool is finite, so Ethereum needs to determine who gets access to use it.
+Otherwise, a dapp could accidentally or maliciously consume all network resources, which would block others from accessing it.

 The ether cryptocurrency supports a pricing mechanism for Ethereum's computing power.
 When users want to make a transaction, they must pay ether to have their transaction recognized on the blockchain.
 These usage costs are known as [gas fees](/developers/docs/gas/), and the gas fee depends on the amount of computing power required to execute the transaction and the network-wide demand for computing power at the time.